-You are cordially invited to attend the 2022 Annual Meeting of Stockholders of 2seventy bio, Inc. We intend to hold the Annual Meeting on June 8, 2022 at 8:30 a.m.
+You are cordially invited to attend the 2023 Annual Meeting of Stockholders of 2seventy bio, Inc. We intend to hold the Annual Meeting on June 13, 2023 at 8:30 a.m.
 EDT.
-Given the continuing COVID-19 pandemic, we have determined that the Annual Meeting will be held in a virtual meeting format only via the Internet, with no physical in-person meeting.
-You will be able to attend and participate in the Annual Meeting online by visiting the meeting center at www.virtualshareholdermeeting.com/TSVT2022 and entering your control number found on your enclosed proxy card, where you will be able to listen to the Annual Meeting live, submit questions and vote.
-We encourage you to vote your shares prior to the annual meeting.
+The Annual Meeting will be held in a virtual meeting format only via the Internet, with no physical in-person meeting.
+You will be able to attend and participate in the Annual Meeting online by visiting the meeting center at www.virtualshareholdermeeting.com/TSVT2023 and entering your control number found on your enclosed proxy card, where you will be able to listen to the Annual Meeting live, submit questions and vote.
+We encourage you to vote your shares prior to the Annual Meeting.

 Details regarding admission to the Annual Meeting and the business to be conducted are more fully described in the accompanying Notice of Annual Meeting and Proxy Statement.
-At this Annual Meeting, the agenda includes the election of two Class I directors for three-year terms and the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
+At this Annual Meeting, the agenda includes the election of three Class II directors for three-year terms and the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.